rilhia/glucose-grand-prix/README.md

 ## 📝 License

 This project is licensed under the MIT License.
 You can use, modify, and distribute it freely as long as attribution is preserved.

 ---

-## 🧪 Demo and Screenshots

-Demo coming soon.

-You can also preview it live at: *(GitHub Pages link, if deployed)*

----